 The BPSA has always taken the lead in tracking sales and inventory levels for the IBD channel.
 Early efforts involved faxed reports from just a few members.
 Today, BPSA sell-in data tracks nearly 90% of bicycle sales to IBDs from 18 of the industry’s largest suppliers.

 Leisure Trends, an NPD Group company, is the world leader in sports sales tracking.
 BPSA has contracted with LTG since 2009 to collect data on supplier sell-in to IBDs and sell-through to consumers.
-Michael Forte of Felt, chair of the BPSA Statistics committee, leads this important program.
+Bernie Doering of Stages Cycling, chair of the BPSA Statistics committee, leads this important program.

-In our never-ending quest to keep up with new industry categories, BPSA recently began tracking 27.5-inch mountain bikes and will soon incorporate electric bikes and fat bikes in the reporting.
+In our never-ending quest to keep up with new industry categories, BPSA recently began tracking 27.5-inch mountain bikes and has also incorporated electric bikes and fat bikes in the reporting.

 Leisure Trends was purchased by NPD Group in late 2013.
-With the acquisition of Leisure Trends, NPD now collects sales data from over 30,000 stores globally, assuring that Leisure Trends remains a strong partner for BPSA and the bike industry as a whole.
+With the acquisition of Leisure Trends, NPD now collects sales data from over 30,000 stores globally, assuring that NPD continues to be a strong partner for BPSA and the bike industry as a whole.

 Bicycle Leadership Conference